Sito Pons 500cc Grand Prix: Reception

 Sito Pons 500cc Grand Prix was met with mostly positive reception from critics across all platforms since its release.
 Spanish magazine MicroHobby reviewed the ZX Spectrum version, praising the realism, sense of speed, television broadcast-style perspective, colorful graphics and addictive playability, describing it as a "neatly carried out" game.
-Micromanía's José Emilio Barbero reviewed the Amstrad CPC version, commending the pseudo-3D perspective, detailed visuals, realism, accurate controls and "incredibly good" scrolling.
-However, Emilio Barbero criticized the excessively high difficulty and sound design due to an unpleasant and continuous sound of the motorcycle's engine.
-Barbero also gave a brief outlook to the ZX Spectrum version, criticizing the less colorful and detailed visuals, as well as the high difficulty but praised it for retaining the same technical performance as the Amstrad CPC version.
+Micromanía's José Emilio Barbero reviewed the Amstrad CPC version, commending the pseudo-3D perspective, detailed visuals, realism, accurate controls and "incredibly good" scrolling, but criticized the excessively high difficulty and sound design due to an unpleasant and continuous sound of the motorcycle's engine.
+Barbero also gave a brief outlook to the ZX Spectrum version, criticizing the less colorful and detailed visuals, as well as the high difficulty but praised it for retaining the same technical performance as the CPC version.

 Reviewing the MSX version, MSX Club's Jesús Manuel Montané drew comparison with titles such as Aspar GP Master due to its premise, criticizing the monochrome graphics and high difficulty level but remarked that its scheme was valid, stating that the game was moderately entertaining.
-In a retrospective outlook, IGN Spain's Víctor Ayora regarded Sito Pons 500cc as one of the very best games released on 8-bit computers.
+In a retrospective outlook, IGN Spain's Víctor Ayora regarded Sito Pons 500cc as one of the best games released on 8-bit computers.
 Ayora stated that Sito Pons successfully implemented isometric perspective and speed but noted its extreme difficulty.
 When comparing each platform, he noted that the Amstrad CPC version was the best graphics-wise compared to the ZX Spectrum version due to the increased color palette, though he also reported that every version played nearly the same gameplay-wise.